oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    } // namespace esimd

 The functions sort data using the radix sort algorithm.
-For a small number of elements to sort, they invoke a single-work-group implementation; otherwise, they use a multiple-work-group implementation based on the `onesweep <https://arxiv.org/abs/2206.01784>`_ algorithm variant.
+For a small number of elements to sort, they invoke a single-work-group implementation; otherwise, they use a multiple-work-group implementation based on the Onesweep [#fnote1]_ algorithm variant.

 Template Parameters
 --------------------